ALL IN-PERSON STORYTIMES POSTPONED UNTIL FURTHER NOTICE

-Little Learners Storytime: Wednesdays & Thursdays at 10:15 am This early literacy class combines a short structured storytime with interactive play, music, and movement.
+Little Learners Storytime: **resumes Jan.
+14th, now on Thursdays at 10:30 am** This early literacy class combines a short structured storytime with interactive play, music, and movement.
 For children of all ages and abilities.
+Beginning Jan.
+14th, this storytime will be held Thursdays at 10:30 am via Skype.
+Register here.

-Sensory Storytime: Wednesdays & Thursdays at 11:30 am A great educational program where children, ages 3-5, can enjoy songs, rhymes, movement, and short stories.
+Sensory Storytime: **currently postponed** A great educational program where children, ages 3-5, can enjoy songs, rhymes, movement, and short stories.
 Parents and caregivers are encouraged to participate and enjoy, too!

 1000 Books Before Kindergarten!